 Dylan Alcott OAM, is one of Australia's most successful and well recognised Paralympians.
 At the 2016 Rio Paralympic Games, Dylan became one of only a few athletes to win two gold medals in two different sports across two different Olympic or Paralympic.

-At the age of 17, Dylan became the youngest ever wheelchair basketball gold medallist at the 2008 Paralympic Games in Beijing and after gold at the 20101 World Championships, and silver at the London 2012 games, decided to switch sports to wheelchair tennis.
-In addition to his incredible successes at the Rio Olympics, Dylan has also won seven grand slam singles titles to date including the last five Australian Open titles.
+At the age of 17, Dylan became the youngest ever wheelchair basketball gold medallist at the 2008 Paralympic Games in Beijing and after gold at the 2010 World Championships, and silver at the London 2012 games, decided to switch sports to wheelchair tennis, and furthering great success throughout his career.

-Dylan Alcott has continued his dominance of men's quad wheelchair tennis in 2019, beating American David Wagner to win the French Open.
-Since switching back to tennis from wheelchair basketball in 2014, Alcott has now won five Australian Opens, two US Opens and a crown at Roland Garros.
+Since switching back to tennis from wheelchair basketball, Alcott has now won five Australian Opens, two US Opens and a crown at Roland Garros.
 If he wins Wimbledon first-ever quad wheelchair title, he will hold all four grand slam crowns simultaneously.

 Not many people can lay claim to being a Paralympic gold medallist and world champion whilst still being in their teenage years.
 Then again, there aren’t many people like Dylan Alcott.

 Dylan was born with a rare type of tumour wrapped around his spinal cord, which required immediate surgery only weeks after birth.
 After a three-year battle for his life, Dylan defied the odds and through sheer determination and hard work, he has been able to strive to become one of Australia’s best and widely recognised Paralympians.